West Ham Corporation Tramways

 West Ham Corporation Tramways cap badge

-West Ham Corporation Tramways cap badge — brass and blue enamel.
+A West Ham Corporation Tramways cap badge — brass inlaid with blue enamel.
 Author's Collection.

 West Ham Corporation Tramways Tramcar No 37 and crew